aldrin/git-changelog/README.md

 ## Usage

 Just write your commits as you [normally] do.
-When it looks like a particular commit includes a change that the "user" may be interested in, tag it appropriately.
+When it looks like a particular commit includes a change that the "user" may be interested in, tag its lines appropriately.

 Concretely, instead of writing this: